 On the other hand, if you’re experiencing an ignitor switch that clicks repeatedly or that clicks when you’re not using it, it might be faulty and might need to be replaced.
 This can be done at home by cutting the power supply, disconnecting any wires, and removing the screws that are holding it in place.

 Or if you’d prefer, call in a professional technician to diagnose the problem and service your Wolf stove for you.

 Diagnosing Electric Wolf Stovetop

 When troubleshooting an electrical Wolf stovetop, the first thing you’re going to want to do is to ensure that the unit isn’t in lock mode.
-This is a basic features, which prevents the oven from being turned on accidentally, or by unsupervised children.
+This is a basic feature, which prevents the oven from being turned on accidentally, or by unsupervised children.

 But sometimes, you might just accidentally engage this feature yourself without noticing.